scrabbletank/farhome-rules/rulesdoc.md

 Increase the range of protection by 1 and add an enhanced die for every level cast above 2nd.

-___
 #### Blink
 *2nd level*
-- **Casting Time:** 3 AP
-- **Range:** 5/10
-- **Duration:** instant

-Attempt to teleport yourself to a unoccupied point you can see in range.
-Make a spellcasting roll against 1 bad die, or 3 bad dice if you attempt to teleport more than 5 tiles.
-On success you teleport to that position, preventing any opportunity attacks or attacks that trigger on entering someone's zone of control.

-Add an enhanced die for every level cast above 2nd.

-<div class='pageNumber auto' style='color:black;   padding-right: 11mm;'></div>
-\page

-#### Blink
-*2nd level*
-___
 - **Casting Time:** 3 AP
 - **Range:** 5/10
 - **Duration:** instant